adiadd/socius/www/docs/seo-guidelines.md

-# Socius SEO Guidelines
+# socius SEO Guidelines

-This document outlines the SEO best practices for the Socius repository, with a focus on what to do when adding new pages.
+This document outlines the SEO best practices for the socius repository, with a focus on what to do when adding new pages.

 ## When Adding a New Page